35% increase in matches that resulted in a meeting

 Countless use cases

-Networking needed to support a variety of clients and use cases (i.e., employees, students, alumni), each requiring different matching rules and workflows.
+Networking needed to support a variety of clients and use cases (i.e., employees, students, alumni), each requiring different matching criteria and workflows.

 Limited time & resources